panacotar/blog/_posts/2024-09-02-fix-the-n-1-query-in-rails.md

 Dog Load (0.0ms)  SELECT "dogs".* FROM "dogs" WHERE "dogs"."user_id" = ?  [["user_id", 3]]
 ```

-This can slow down the app and result in high database load, especially in apps with large datasets.
+This can slow down the app and results in high database load, especially in apps with large datasets.
-Let's say an app has 100000 records, there will be 1 + 100000 queries.
+Let's say an app has 100.000 associated records, there will be 1 + 100.000 queries.

 ## The Active Record solution
 One of the solutions offered by Active Record is to **eager load** the associated records upfront.
-This is done with the [includes](https://apidock.com/rails/ActiveRecord/QueryMethods/includes) query method.
-With this, the app loads the users and all their dogs in one query, so we avoid the N+1 query problem.
+This is done with the [#includes](https://apidock.com/rails/ActiveRecord/QueryMethods/includes) query method.
+With this, the app loads the users and all their dogs in two queries, so we avoid the N+1 query problem.

 ```sh
 # rails c